ltsLumina/ltsLumina.github.io/Writerside/topics/Portfolio.md

 Play-tested a game as part of a special collaboration between LBS Kreativa Gymnasiet Göteborg and Thunderful Games Gothenburg.

+**Play-test @ SharkMob (_September 18th, 2024 & November 15th, 2024_)**

+Invitational play-test at SharkMob's office in Malmö, on two separate occasions.

 ## Projects

+> If you have any questions regarding my projects, feel free to reach out to me via Discord at @itsLumina { style="note" }

 <procedure>